-Prerequisite: Spanish 2 with a grade of C or equivalent skill level.
+Prerequisite: Spanish 2 with a grade of C or better or equivalent skill level.
 (Not open to native speakers of Spanish)

-Provides opportunities for practical conversation on everyday topics, current events, and cultural materials.
-Training in pronunciation, enunciation, and vocabulary building.
+Practical conversation and improvement of conversational fluidity based on everyday experiences, current events, cinema, cultural topics and readings.
+Emphasis on use of idiomatic expressions and current usages.
+Training in pronunciation, enunciation, and vocabulary-building.
+Basic computers required for accessing online information.
+Not open to native speakers of Spanish.
 SPANISH 8 IS REPEATABLE BUT MAXIMUM UC CREDIT IS 4 UNITS.